BlockchainCommons/GordianCosigner-iOS/Docs/Integrating-specter.md

 ![](../images/specter7_addresses.png)

 You can compare these in **Gordian Cosigner** by going to the **Accounts** tab, clicking the account in question and choosing "Address Explorer".
-Just click through the first few receive addresses; they should match the first few Bitcoin Core derived addresses.
+Just click through the first few receive addresses; they should match the first few derived addresses by Specter.